MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 Isolate your workload from other workload spokes within your organization by using NSGs on your subnets and the nontransitive nature or controls in the regional hub.
 Construct comprehensive NSGs that only permit the inbound network requirements of your application and its infrastructure.
 We recommend that you don't solely rely on the nontransitive nature of the hub network for security.

-The platform team likely implements Azure policies to ensure that Application Gateway has Web Application Firewall set to *deny mode*, to restrict the number of public IP addresses available to your subscription, and other checks.
-In addition to those policies, the workload team should take on the responsibility of deploying more workload-centric policies that reinforce the ingress security posture.
+The platform team implements Azure policies to ensure that Application Gateway has Web Application Firewall set to *deny mode*, which restricts the number of public IP addresses available to your subscription, and other checks.
+In addition to those policies, the workload team should deploy more workload-centric policies that reinforce the ingress security posture.

 The following table shows examples of ingress controls in this architecture.